pallie1/Sharing-jest/readme.md

 })
 ```
-Now run `$ yarn test`.
-All previous tests should still be passing!
-No need to exit out of the tests, they will rerun automatically every time you save.

-One by one, copy a test into the body of the testing block.
-Then, make that test succeed before copying in another one.
+One by one, copy/paste the tests provided into the body of the testing block.
+Then add the code needed in the `Counter` component to pass the test before adding the next text.

 Take a look at the documentation for Jest and Enzyme as well.
 They will give you some context for the english verb-like function names.